-This should be reflected in the sales budget, where it may be a good idea for funds to be allocated to new areas and where a few sales budget questions can beneficially be asked.
-In order to ensure that sales reps have what they need to keep succeeding in this new world of ours:
+This should be reflected in the sales budget, where it may be a good idea for funds to be allocated to new areas and where a few sales budget questions can be asked to increase the chance of success.
+Something that was recently discussed in a Forbes Council article, and that we’ve expanded on below:

 1. How is your sales enablement situation?